FDSN/StationXML/docs/level-preamble.rst

    .. container:: description

-      Address of the query that generated the document, or, if applicable, the address of the software that generated this document.
+      Resource identifier of the query that generated the document, or, if applicable, the resource identifier of the software that generated this document.

 :raw-latex:`\noindent\rule{\textwidth}{1pt}`